That evening, Hogetsu hurried into Eikou’s study. He said, catching his breath, “I heard there was bit of a commotion here earlier today.”

 He had the feeling that was the case back when he discarded the apologies Keishi sent him.
 It was easy to tell himself he simply didn’t want her to be a part of his life.
 But the real impulse was to sever himself from her bewildering life and exile it to a corner of the world far out of his sight.

-Now that Eikou thought about it, he had requested those letter of apology and made restitution on her behalf.
+Now that Eikou thought about it, he had requested those letters of apology and made restitution on her behalf.
 But not once had he met with her in person.
 He likely didn’t want to even acknowledge her existence.
-He’d helped her out of a sense of duty and due to the weight of responsibility he felt.
+He’d helped her out of a sense of duty and the weight of responsibility he felt.
 Still, he could have talked with her face-to-face and done his best to comprehend the incomprehensible.

 Perhaps even a token effort might have put a stop to her committing the same crime over and over.